IgnacioNinMailhoss/IgnacioNinMailhoss/README.md

 <h1 align="center">🌟 Welcome to My GitHub! 🌟</h1>

 <p align="center">
-    Hi there!
-I'm <strong>Ignacio Nin</strong>, a passionate and dedicated full-stack developer with expertise in
-    <em>web and mobile app development, AI-powered solutions, and cutting-edge technologies</em>.
-    My goal is to create impactful digital experiences that blend innovation with functionality.
+    👋 Hi, I'm Ignacio Nin — a full-stack developer with 10+ years of experience building scalable web and mobile applications.
+I specialize in blending clean code with strong UI/UX and cutting-edge AI solutions to deliver business-ready digital products.
+This GitHub showcases a selection of my personal and open-source work.
+If you're here from Upwork or another platform, feel free to browse — and don’t hesitate to reach out if you’re looking for a reliable tech partner for your next project.

 </p>

 <p align="center">